 - The trade names, descriptions, purposes of use and UN numbers of the explosives

-- The transport method and route and, if necessary, the border crossing points within the European Economic Area
+- The transport method and route and the border crossing points within the European Economic Area

 The form ‘Räjähdystarvikkeiden kuljetus yhteisössä’ (Intra-Community transfer of explosives), required for use in the EU, is used for the registration notification of an international transfer.
 The EU has set certain technical requirements on the form, which is why the form on Tukes’s website cannot be downloaded for the electronic processing of the notification.
 You can order the Word template from Tukes.
 The form template can be filled in on the computer.
 Send the completed form to Tukes by email, or if that is not possible, as a letter.